 I’m sure you love your website and can’t afford to lose it.
 Every website can get hacked or attacked by malicious software.
 Especially, WordPress websites are a lucrative target for attackers.
-There are more than 200 million WordPress sites reachable, and more than 14.7% of the world’s Top 100 Websites are based on WordPress.
+More than 200 million WordPress sites are reachable, and more than 14.7% of the world’s Top 100 Websites are based on WordPress.
 (At date July 2020)

 WordPress itself is a very robust and safe system, but there are situations where your WordPress site can be compromised just because of the use of deprecated plugins that are not so well or even poorly coded.

 As a result, a security issue in only one of these plugins can affect thousands or even millions of WordPress sites.

 - 1 Why do I need a WordPress Backup?

 - 2 Plan for the Manual WordPress Backup

 - 3 Prerequisites of Manual WordPress Backup